 E.B.
 Bartels is a writer, editor, and teacher from Massachusetts.
-She holds a BA in Russian language and literature and studio art from Wellesley College, and she has an MFA in creative nonfiction writing from Columbia University’s School of the Arts.
+She holds a BA in Russian language and literature and studio art from Wellesley College, and she has an MFA in literary nonfiction from Columbia University’s School of the Arts.

-Her nonfiction has appeared in The Rumpus, The Toast, The Butter, Ploughshares online, Fiction Advocate, xoJane, and the anthology The Places We’ve Been: Field Reports from Travelers Under 35, among others.
-She has read in several series including Mortified, Big Words, Etc., EARSHOT!, Lamprophonic, Having a Whiskey Coke With You and two series at Columbia.
+Her nonfiction has appeared in Catapult, Electric Literature, The Rumpus, The Toast, The Butter, Full Stop, Ploughshares online, Fiction Advocate, and the anthology The Places We’ve Been: Field Reports from Travelers Under 35, among others.
+She has read in several series including Mortified, Big Words, Etc., EARSHOT!, Lamprophonic, Having a Whiskey Coke With You and at Columbia.
 Her essay “Hair Piece” was a nonfiction honorable mention in New Millennium Writings 36th Competition, and, in fall 2017, her short nonfiction piece “Vulnerable” was chosen as the winner of the 2018 Eldridge Tide & Pilot Book Story Contest.
 In addition, E.B. writes the monthly column Non-Fiction by Non-Men for Fiction Advocate, in which she interviews women and genderqueer/non-binary people who write nonfiction.

-E.B. has worked as an Editorial Intern at the Frances Goldin Literary Agency, taught Intro Writing classes at Columbia, and was the 2013-2014 Online Content Editor for Columbia: A Journal of Literature and Art and co-founder of the Journal‘s literary blog, Catch & Release.
+E.B. has worked as an Editorial Intern at the Frances Goldin Literary Agency, taught Intro Writing classes at Columbia, and was the 2013-2014 Online Content Editor for Columbia: A Journal of Literature and Art and co-founder of the online branch of the journal.
 Currently, E.B. teaches at GrubStreet, a creative writing center in downtown Boston, and is the general nonfiction editor of the literary magazine Pangyrus.